 Under this Phase I, goTenna provided off-grid communications to the U.S. Air Force to promote situational awareness and a competitive edge against near-peer adversaries.

-BROOKLYN, NY (July 1, 2022) — goTenna, the world’s leading mobile mesh networking platform, announced it secured a second AFWERX Phase I award after proposing its future Decoupled Network Operations Platform (DNOP) technology.
+JERSEY CITY, NJ (July 1, 2022) — goTenna, the world’s leading mobile mesh networking platform, announced it secured a second AFWERX Phase I award after proposing its future Decoupled Network Operations Platform (DNOP) technology.

 After completing the USAF Small Business Innovation Research FX212-CSO1-Phase I award, the concluded contract further developed a United States Air Force (USAF) proposed solution for sensing and monitoring the health of Mobile Ad-hoc Networks. goTenna competed in another round of the US Air Force’s competitive Request For Proposal process and was then awarded a second AFWERX Phase I award.
 AFWERX enables Small Business Innovation Research awards to open a door for innovation, allowing them to explore their technological potential with DoD and Federal organizations.

 goTenna proposed its future Decoupled Network Operations Platform (DNOP) technology and several use cases in this selected Phase I proposal.
 The company’s subject matter experts demonstrated an innovative defense-related, dual-purpose technology with a clear USAF stakeholder need.